disable-gatekeeper/disable-gatekeeper.github.io/README.md

 #### Using Finder

-**Note:** This method may not work for applications.
+**Note:** This method may not work for all applications.
 If the application still doesn't run after following the steps below, try following the steps described in **Using Terminal** instead.

 1. Open Finder and navigate to the application you just downloaded.
 2. Right-click the application and choose **Open**.
+3. Click **Cancel** in the confirmation dialog that appears.
+This is required since macOS Big Sur, as the dialog must now be opened twice for the **Open** button to appear.
+On macOS Catalina and older, you only have to open this dialog once.
+4. Right-click the application *a second time* and choose **Open** again.
-3. Click **Open** in the confirmation dialog that appears.
+5. Click **Open** in the confirmation dialog that appears.

 You only have to do this for the first application start.
 You can start the application as usual afterwards.

 #### Using Terminal

-1. Open a terminal by pressing <kbd>Cmd + Space</kbd>, enter "Terminal" and open the application.
+1. Open a terminal by pressing <kbd>Cmd + Space</kbd>, enter "Terminal" and open
+   the application.
 2. Run the following command: `xattr -dr com.apple.quarantine /path/to/Application.app`.
    The path is case-sensitive and must point to the application bundle.
    (You can use <kbd>Tab</kbd> to complete file paths.)